House of the Temple: History

 In 1944, the remains of former Sovereign Grand Commander and Confederate General Albert Pike were removed from Oak Hill Cemetery in Georgetown and placed in the House of the Temple.
 The remains of Past Grand Commander John Henry Cowles were entombed in the temple in 1952, after his 31-year reign as Grand Commander.
-The Temple also holds one of the largest collections of materials related to Scottish poet and Freemason Robert Burns in its library.
+The Temple also holds the second largest collections of materials related to Scottish poet and Freemason Robert Burns outside of Scotland in its library.
 When the library opened in 1870, it was the first public library in Washington, D.C.

-Interor of the (upper) Scottish Rite Chamber in the House of the Temple.

-Holy books displayed in the Scottish Rite Chamber.

 The House of the Temple is designated as a contributing property to the Sixteenth Street Historic District, listed on the National Register of Historic Places in 1978.

 From 1990 to 2011, the temple hosted a community garden on its grounds, with the garden occupying about 0.25 acre, divided into approximately 70 small plots tended by nearby residents.
 In fall 2011, the Temple closed the garden in order to use the space to stage construction equipment for a building rehabilitation project.